timjogorman/RicherEventDescription/guidelines.md

 > During the [conference] there was a [session] in which they [thanked] Mr. Smith and a catered [dinner]

 In many cases, sufficient world knowledge, inference or research may let an annotator guess what the order of these events is.
 However, unless there is explicit grammatical evidence for the ordering -- most obviously, prepositions and connectives like "Before", or thing like "and then" -- do not infer anything about the relationships between them.

+### For causation, you should also look for evidence -- but coordination or adjacent sentences often count as evidence of casuation

+Consider examples like:

+- The race organizers **ran** out of gatorade and **switched** to distributing water
+- A *blizzard* hit chicago and we were *rerouted* to detroit.

+One might read causation (CAUSE or PRECONDITION) from such examples, despite the lack of an explicit indicator of causation such as "because of".
+Despite the lack of explicit encoding of causation, feel free to mark these as having a causation relation when they pass the paraprase test below.

+The core of the paraphrase test is whether you can add an explicit connective such as "therefore", "thus" or "so" into the sentence without feeling any real change in the meaning of the sentence itself.

+- The race organizers **ran** out of gatorade and *so* **switched** to distributing water
+- A *blizzard* hit chicago and *therefore* we were *rerouted* to detroit.

+### Causation from non-explicit, inferrable contexts should be left out unless extremely certain

+There are contexts in which inferrable causation may be allowable, but *do not guess*.
+In particular, having an event that prototypically causes another event is *not* sufficient for a causation label.

+- John, who smoked cigarettes his entire life, died of lung cancer last year
+> NO relation marked between smoking and cancer -- the possibility of connection is not explicit in the text

 ### Causal relations can cross sentence boundaries